-Ronda is a small city in the mountains 100 kilometers from Malaga.
-This is a very nice place and is well worth a visit.
-The thing that Ronda is best known for is the Puente Nuevo, also called new bridge.
+Ronda is a small city up in the mountains 100 kilometers from Malaga.
+This is a very nice village and is well worth a visit.
+The thing that Ronda is best known for is the Puente Nuevo, also called the new bridge.
 That must by far be the most photographed place.
 Join us on a day in this beautiful city.

 Walk around in Ronda

 When you are here you want to see the city on foot.
 Sure you can take a car or bike but we recommend you to walk.
 There are a lot of nice cobbled streets that you want to visit.
 This place is cozy – it is different and it is home to a lot of cool stores.
 My favorite part was the cool stores and the feeling that you are in a unique place.
 And the cool stores are not just for people that enjoy shopping.
 It is just as fun to just do some window shopping and look at all the fun things.

 This place is romantic.
 There are even “lanes to walk” that is called something with romance.
 You want to come here and have a free schedule – no need to have excursions planned.

 This is Ronda’s main attraction.
 It is a bridge that needs to be seen and explored.
 They are offering guided tours of the bridge but unless you are really interested in exactly that bridge – you might as well just walk around by yourself.
 The views here are amazing!
 We did a lot of walking during our visit to the bridge because we wanted to see it from all different angles.